Master of Arts in Middle Eastern Studies

 The Master of Arts in Middle Eastern Studies is an interdisciplinary social science master's programme which aims to develop deeper knowledge about the Middle East of today.
 The programme trains students in critical thinking and gives them the ability to apply this to current events and debates in and about the region.
 The programme also aims to educate students in social sciences theories and various research methodologies, as well as provide opportunities for the application of methodological skills.

-The Middle East is analysed as a historically changeable concept, rather than a delimited geographical region.
+We use a comprehensive definition of the MENA region to include 24 countries: 21 members of the Arab League (Algeria, Bahrain, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, the United Arab Emirates and Yemen), in addition to Iran, Israel/Palestinian Occupied territories and Turkey.
 Particular emphasis is given to the processes, norms and flows that continuously shape the Middle East, such as migration, refugeeship, legal, political, social and economic conditions as well as cultural and gender constructs.

 After completing the programme, students will acquire a Degree of Master (120 credits) of Arts in Middle Eastern Studies.